Diplomatic gift: England and Scotland

+When King James VI of Scotland intended to give Francis Walsingham a diamond ring as a diplomatic gift in 1583, the Earl of Arran, a dominant court favourite, subsituted a ring set with a worthless crystal.

-When Anne of Denmark came to Scotland in May 1590 she was accompanied by diplomats who attended her coronation and assessed the value of the lands and palaces granted to her by James VI.
+When Anne of Denmark came to Scotland in May 1590 as the king's bride, she was accompanied by diplomats who attended her coronation and assessed the value of the lands and palaces granted to her by James VI.
 The goldsmith Thomas Foulis provided gold chains as diplomatic gifts for Peder Munk and the other Danish envoys.
-Foulis made four gold chains for ambassadors attending the baptism of Prince Henry in 1594, those given to Christian Bernekow and Steen Bille of Denmark were heavier and more costly than those given to Adam Crusius from Brunswick and Joachim von Bassewitz from Mecklenberg.
+Foulis made four gold chains for ambassadors attending the baptism of Prince Henry in 1594, those given to Christian Bernekow and Steen Bille of Denmark were heavier and more costly than those given to Adam Crusius from Brunswick and Joachim von Bassewitz from Mecklenburg.

-Diplomats brought gifts from the monarchs they represented and were typically given presents for themselves when they left, often at an audience ceremony known as "taking leave".
+Diplomats brought gifts from the monarchs they represented, and were typically given presents for themselves when they left, often at an audience ceremony known as "taking leave".
 A French ambassador at the court of James VI and I, Christophe de Harlay, Count of Beaumont, was rumoured to have caused offence by unexpectedly requesting valuable gifts.
 John Chamberlain wrote that Beaumont had blotted his reputation by "mechanicall tricks" when he left England, by asking for a greater gift of silver plate, receiving two horses and "pictures great and small with jewells", with gifts from English noblemen of his acquaintance.
 By "mechanical", Chamberlain means conduct unworthy of the diplomatic class.